 Pulpit: C M O Scott, 1926 (BAL/MSS) ibid).
 Oak with traceried panels.

-Reredos: (Set above chancel arch) Large painted panel with the Lord’s Prayer, the Creed and the Ten Commandments.
+Reredos: (Set above chancel arch) Large painted panel, said to be of plaster (Mitchell/Shell Guide p150) with the Lord’s Prayer, the Creed and the Ten Commandments.
 Almost certainly from a C17 or C18 reredos.

 Screen: (Formerly) C M O Scott, 1926 (ibid).

 Sedilia: (South chancel) C13, double with stepped seats and pointed heads, chamfered with stops at the bases and linked to the adjacent piscina (see above).

 Squint: (South of chancel arch) Shapeless, but pre-Reformation.

 1. M Gardiner and C Whittick: Accounts and Records of the Manor of Mote in Iden, (SRS 92), 2011